8foldPATH/Vulnerable-Portal/next-steps.md

 A complete finding with all six artefacts demonstrates the full offensive + defensive cycle in a single document trail — which is unusual for a portfolio and is the main differentiator.

 ---

-## Suggested Order of Work

-- [ ] **1.
-Pen test** — work through all 9 vulnerabilities with Burp Suite, capture evidence, fill in finding templates
-- [ ] **2.
-Add Application Insights** — NuGet package + config in `Program.cs` (ask Claude to do this)
-- [ ] **3.
-Create Azure resources** — Log Analytics workspace + Sentinel + Application Insights in Azure Portal
-- [ ] **4.
-Re-run attacks with telemetry flowing** — repeat Burp attacks, confirm data appears in Log Analytics
-- [ ] **5.
-Write KQL rules** — start with brute force, then SQLi, then IDOR enumeration
-- [ ] **6.
-Capture Sentinel alert screenshots** — evidence of the detection working
-- [ ] **7.
-Add `docs/detections/` folder** — one `.kql` file per rule with explanation comments
-- [ ] **8.
-Retest in Secure mode** — confirm attacks fail and alerts go quiet
-- [ ] **9.
-Write executive summary** — one page, non-technical, for a hiring manager audience

----

-## Notes on the Environment

-- **Burp Suite** — use the Community Edition Intruder (slower but functional) for brute force; Repeater for manual IDOR and mass assignment
-- **Sentinel** — the free 90-day trial includes the Sentinel add-on; after that it's ~$2/GB ingested (negligible for local volumes)
-- **Microsoft Defender** — if you run the portal on a Windows VM with MDE installed, you get lower-level telemetry (process creation, file writes, network connections) on top of the application logs — useful for detecting tools like sqlmap by User-Agent or process name
-- **macOS + Defender for Endpoint** — captures endpoint events but not web-layer HTTP traffic; Application Insights is the right tool for that layer